twinone/awesome-contributions/README.md

 git push helper master
 ```

-This will make GitHub refresh the commits correctly
+This will make GitHub refresh the commits correctly.
+If you refresh your profile page and see the commits are there, you can delete this helper repository again, and the commits from the original (forked) repository will stay visible.

 # Notes
 * Each week the image will be shifted to the left, so if you leave some padding you can update once every two months or so.